 This family law article explains the different types of uncontested divorce in Rhode Island Family Court and explains the process of obtaining and finalizing an uncontested divorce.
-Uncontested divorces in Providence family Court are less expensive then contested divorce causes of action in Rhode Island.
+Uncontested divorces and no contest divorce in Providence family Court are less expensive then contested divorce causes of action in Rhode Island.
 The term “uncontested divorce” may mean differing things to different people.
 In 18 years of representing husbands and wives in RI divorces, I have seen many numerous different types of uncontested divorce cases.

 1) No assets and no children

 This is a true uncontested divorce!
 The parties have no assets, no real estate , no children and no joint debt.
 No property settlement agreement is needed.
 However, a significant amount of work is still required by the lawyer.
 The parties still must go to court for a nominal divorce hearing.
 However, this type of divorce takes the least amount of time for an attorney.
 Therefore, it should be less expensive.
 I believe that attorneys should offer flat a fee divorce when there are no assets and no issues to resolve.

 2) Property division and / or children involved

 In an uncontested divorce, the husband and wife agree to all or substantially all of the issues between the parties including if applicable property division, child support, child custody, child visitation, alimony, automobile issues, real estate issues, debt issues etc. However, despite the agreements, there may still be details to iron out!
 The parties may need a property settlement agreement memorializing their agreements.